 Laura is certified in grief counseling, trauma treatment, cognitive behavior therapy, and has trained and studied various other therapeutic models.
 As a native Spanish speaker and fluent French speaker, Laura has been able to connect with individuals in their preferred language.

 Laura earned her Master of Social Work from the University of Pennsylvania’s School of Social Policy and Practice.
 Laura received a Bachelor of Arts in Psychology and International Studies from the University of Michigan.
-She is a Licensed Social Worker in Pennsylvania and is in the final stretch of the clinical licensure process.
+She is a Licensed Clinical Social Worker in Pennsylvania.
 She is also a member of the Association for Death Education and Counseling.

 Kaitlin is the bereavement care provider for the Bereavement Care Program.
 Prior to this position, Kaitlin worked at Thomas Jefferson University Hospital’s methadone clinic, known as NARP.
 She spent that time providing individual and group therapy to clients receiving Medication Assisted Treatment.
 The incredible people she met there changed the way she approaches bereavement, and they continue to inspire her every day.